OUCHUNYU/framewut/README.md

 Requests/sec:    211.04
 ```

 But notice that things look better all around.
-I.e. the server in this case doesn't seem to make much difference.
+I.e. the framework in this case doesn't seem to make much difference.
 Switching to an async requests library *does* seem to matter though.

 ### 3. CPU
-If you add in a CPU intenstive task, things will get blocked.
-In this case async is not really much better than sync.
+If you add in a CPU intenstive task, things will get blocked, especially in an event loop.
+Another case where sync and async have essentially attained parity.

 ```
 # gevent